Skip to main content

 Press Enter to view details about each request.
 Keep in mind that your list of requests will be different than the screenshot but it will be similar.
 If you have the --cache option enabled in the demo app (and have AWS credentials), you will notice that proxymock has automatically exposed the DynamoDB command.
 Other protocols like gRPC and Postgres will also be converted into human readable JSON payloads with SQL statements exposed (and more).

-1. Teach your mock these new responses by re-analyzing the snapshot.
+1. Teach your mock these new responses by re-analyzing the snapshot with the a key in the inspect TUI.

 Your snapshot now contains the new requests and responses.
 You can now restart your mock server and make requests to it by following the instructions in Launch using Mocks and passing in your snapshot ID.